How to Choose the Best Blogging Platform in 2023 (Free Guide)

 - You can’t use it as a full-fledged website.

-Although it comes free of cost, you have to pay to use more advanced themes.
+Although it comes free, you must pay to use more advanced themes.

-- User Experience: Medium offers a crisp and clean user interface with lots of white spaces that encourage both writing and reading.
-Users can easily set up an account and start blogging right away through a user-friendly editor page.
+- User Experience: Medium offers a crisp, clean user interface with many white spaces encouraging writing and reading.
+Users can easily set up an account and blogging immediately through a user-friendly editor page.

 - Story Option: Medium allows writers to create a series of stories and tell users about upcoming posts to keep the readers engaged.

-- SEO Friendly: Blogs posted on Medium regularly rank on top in major search engines.
-It offers URL customization and story description features to enhance the SEO of their posts.
+- SEO Friendly: Blogs posted on Medium regularly rank at the top of major search engines.
+It offers URL customization and story description features to enhance the SEO of its posts.

-- Medium offers the change tracker feature through which writers can easily track the changes to the draft of the blog before publishing.
+- Medium offers a change tracker feature through which writers can easily track the changes to the blog draft before publishing.
 It ensures the elimination of redundant edits.

 - Medium’s editor is clean, user-friendly, and clutter-free.

-- Users don’t need to worry about the formatting of content as it automatically formats the content before it goes live.
+- Users don’t need to worry about content formatting as it automatically formats the content before it goes live.